 C:\Users\UserName\battery-report.html

-The report provides details about your battery, including the name, manufacturer, serial number, chemistry, and cycle count.
+This file contains battery details like name, manufacturer, serial number, chemistry, and cycle count.

 How to Read the Battery Report?